Simple Salon has two rostering systems that you can utilise—Simple Rostering and Advanced Rostering.

 - Scheduling Lunch in the Roster

-Simple Rostering is the default when you first create your Simple Salon account.
+Simple Rostering is the default when you first create your Simple Salon account, and setting up your opening hours will be one of the first things you'll want to get set up.

 Roster > Opening Hours